MarcinKosinski/DSS_AUA_2019/projects/04_aft/README.md

 We are interested in the impact of treatment on the survival time of patients.
 Perform adequate data analysis.
-If you use models, rate their adjustment to the data, meeting the relevant assumptions, etc. In the report (up to 4 pages A4 + 1 page on syntax) enter used syntax, necessary graphs and results and their interpretation.
+If you use models, rate their adjustment to the data, meeting the relevant assumptions, etc. In the report (up to 4 pages A8 + 1 page on syntax) enter used syntax, necessary graphs and results and their interpretation.

+## Guidelines

-1. Prove that Cox proportional hazards model is not the best model in this case.
+1. Based on classes: scripts/answers/02_cox_answers.R and projects/02_cox/02_cox_solution.R prove that Cox proportional hazards model is not the best model in this case, since many assumptions are not satisfied.
-2. Try adding INST as a cluster variable to the cox model (add + cluster(INST) to the model formula) to verify whether this variable indicate observations' correlation within the institution.
+2. For the purpose of this class, pleas omit the INST variable.
+Since it's can be a potential source of the observations' dependence, due to the better or worse conditions in some institutions that could affect the survival rate.
-3. Try running Accelerated Failure Time model.
+3. Based on classes: scripts/exercises/04_aft_exercises.R try running Accelerated Failure Time model for the proper distribution function.

 > Remember to change variables to factors.
+> Remember to get the newest version of the repository https://github.com/MarcinKosinski/DSS_AUA_2019
+> REmember that data are in the data/ folder on the repository.